ralph-groupscholar/ralph-experiment/ralph-progress.md

 # Ralph Progress

 ## 2026-02-08
+- Adds mark command for manually updating agent status.
+- Documents the new mark command in the README.

+## 2026-02-08
 - Adds restore command to reload state from snapshots with optional backups.
 - Documents snapshot restore usage in the README.